Drone29/cpp-argparser/readme.md

 * `getValue<T>("name or alias")` - returns parsed value of type T of the argument
 * `scanValue<T>("string value")` - static method to parse some value from string using built-in parser.
 Applicable to `arithmetic` or `string` values.
-* `getLastUnparsed()` - get last unparsed argument (in case of argparser::unparsed_parameter error).
-Returns a reference to the instance of unparsed argument
 * `getSelfName()` - get executable self name.
 Returns program name if it was specified upon argParser creation, otherwise parses it from argv[0]
 * `parseArgs(argc, argv)` - parse arguments from command line